valium007/010Editor-keygen/README.md

-# 010HexEditorKeygen
+# 010 Editor Keygen
-Keygen for 010Hex Editor
+Keygen for 010 Editor

 # Compiling
 It requires libgmp for big integers calculation